rmiravalles/rmiravalles.github.io/_posts/2024-05-11-docker-compose.md

 ![App 3 on port 8063](../assets/images/dockercomposeapp3.png)

-I spun up 3 application using a single YAML file, and that's powerful!
+I spun up 3 applications using a single YAML file, and that's powerful!

 There's a lot more to Docker Compose, and I may dedicate an additional article or 2 to it, as I move along with my studies.